hellospiral/angular2_meal_tracker/README.md

 * I want the app to display details and calories when I mouse over a meal's name
 * I want the edit feature to go away when I click a button
 * I want the app to hide details/calories when I mouse away from a meal's name
-* I want to display of the total number of calories consumed in a day
+* I want to display the total number of calories consumed in a day

-Completed Tasks:
-- create meal model (name, details, calories)
-- create meal list component
-- create meal component
-- create new meal component
-- create edit meal component
-- create pipe to filter by calories